acute-technology-inc/aqvisa-grpc/examples/python/README.md

 Additionally replace the `json_file` variable with a dedicated path.

-The, simply run the code to send a JSON payload to the application.
+Then, simply run the code to send a JSON payload to the application.

 ```
 python write_file.py